awesomtek/awesomtek/README.md

-# Do not read this user's status
+# Do not read this user's bio